Freshmen and Sophomores

 - Honors Students will be assigned to Dr. Richard Langlois

 - Going into your junior year, you will have the opportunity to request an Economics Faculty Advisor who is a full time Economics professor.

 - Your advisor’s name will appear in Studentadmin (ie: PeopleSoft) in your Student Center in the blue Advisor box [View Tutorial].

 - See below, under “The Role of the Advisor,” to see what your Faculty Advisor can assist you with.

 - Juniors and Seniors may still meet with a Department Academic Advisor as needed for questions pertaining to administrative, academic and other resources.
 See below, under “The Role of the Advisor,” to see what an Academic Advisor can assist you with.

 Your advisor is a valuable resource and can answer many questions you may have during your undergraduate education.

 The Economics Academic Advisor is a professional advisor dedicated to academic advising on a full-time basis.
 Faculty advisors are professors in economics with research and teaching duties occupying the majority of their job responsibilities.
 Therefore, the advising you seek from each advisor will be different in nature.

-You may schedule an advising appointment with an Academic Advisor online using Sandbox.
+You may schedule an advising appointment with an Academic Advisor online using Nexus.